-SaLEM operates on a geological model consisting of elevation-registered grids representing lithological contacts and topography (DEM).
-For simplification, the model uses the current topography represented by a DEM (50 m spatial resolution) as the initial starting point.
+10 SaLEM operates on a geological model consisting of elevation-registered grids representing lithological contacts and topography (DEM).
+For simplification, the model uses the current topography represented by a DEM (50m spatial resolution) as the initial starting point.
 For our study, a geological subsurface model was constructed from geological map information (Ehlbracht, 2000), two geological cross-sections, a deep borehole and DEM data (Fig. 4b).
 For model construction, first the outcrop lines of the geological units were elevation-registered with the DEM data, and the geological cross-sections were vectorized and transferred into 3-D space (Fig. 4a).
-Subsequently, geological surfaces were constructed with the outcrop line and cross-section line data using the geomodeller GOCAD® (Paradigm, 2015).
+Subsequently, geological surfaces were constructed with the outcrop line and cross section line data using the geomodellar GOCAD® (Paradigm 2015).
+Last thickness raster

+5 with the outcrop line and cross-section line data using the geomodeller GOCAD® (Paradigm, 2015).
 Last, thickness raster data for each lithological unit were calculated on the same resolution as the DEM data and assigned to each geological unit.
 This data then serves as geometrical lithological input information for SaLEM.

-5 Figure 4.
-Geological units in test site 'Ebergoetzen', elevation-registered with the DEM data (4b) and the geological cross-sections (4a) derived from Ehlbracht (2000).
-Upper Muschelkalk (mo), Lower Muschelkalk (mu), Upper Buntsandstein (so), Middle Buntsandstein (sm2), Middle Buntsandstein (sm1), Lower Buntsandstein (su), Zechstein (z)
+Figure 4.
+Geological units in test site 'Ebergoetzen', elevation-registered with the DEM data (4b) and the geological cross-sections (4a) derived from Ehlbracht, 2000.
+Upper Muschelkalk (mo), Lower Muschelkalk (mu), Upper Buntsandstein (so), Middle Buntsandstein2 (sm2), Middle Buntsandstein1 (sm1), Lower Buntsandstein (su), Zechstein (z)

 The weathering susceptibility of the different lithological model units was assigned through expert-derived chemical- and physical weathering indices as proposed by Gehrt (2008), for the lithological successions of Northern Germany.
-Gehrt (2008) arranged the 75 stratigraphic units occurring in Lower Saxony regarding their resistance against weathering of their rock types at an ordinal scale (1: very resistant to 5: least resistant).
+Gehrt (2008), arranged the 75 stratigraphic units occurring in Lower Saxony regarding their resistance against weathering of their rock types at an ordinal scale (1: very resistant to 5: least resistant).
 Since the indexes are not calculated from measured data, only the relative differences of the different rock types are used here.
 From this knowledge, the weathering equations adapted from Temme & Veldkamp (2009), were calibrated for each model time step to obtain the weathering rate through equations like the well known "humped model" (for chemical weathering) inter alia.
 The applied weathering equations go back to Bloom (1998) (1) resp Cox (1980) (2):

-$$F_0 \frac{(T + (\alpha R)) - T{\text{max}}}{(T{\text{min}} - T{\text{max}}) \cos \beta}$$ (1)
+$$F{0} \frac{(T + (a R)) - T{\max}}{(T{\min} - T{\max}) \cos \beta}$$ (1)

-Equation 1 for frost weathering in mm year-1, where F_0 is the maximum frost weathering on a flat surface, α is the buffering parameter for thickness of the regolith layer, R the thickness of the regolith layer, R is the cosine of slope, R is the Mean Annual Average Temperature (MAAT) in C, Tmax is the maximum MAAT, Tmin is the minimum MAAT within the time step
+Equation 1 for frost weathering in mm year-1, where F_0 is the maximum frost weathering on a flat surface, α is the buffering parameter for thickness of the regolith layer, R the thickness of the regolith layer), $\cos \beta$ is the cosine of slope

-$$-(P_0(e^{-k_1} - e^{-k_2}) + P_a) (2)$$
+$$-(P_0(e^{-k_1} - e^{-k_2}) + P_a)$$ (2)

 Equation 2 for chemical weathering in mm year-1, where P_0 is the maximum chemical weathering rate, P_a is the chemical weathering in steady state, k_1 is the weathering rate constant before the maximum rate is reached.
-With further increasing regolith thickness the rate of chemical weathering decreases again, k_2 is the weathering rate constant after the maximum rate.
-F_0 , a, P_a , k_1 and k_2 are constants which are dependent on the material.
+With further increasing regolith thickness the rate of chemical weathering decreases again, k_2 is the weathering rate constant after the maximum rate.)

+5 F_0 , a, P_a , k_1 and k_2 are constants which are dependent on the material.
 In a lithological differentiated approach like SaLEM the values for these constants were changed relative to each other according to Gehrt (2008) (see table 1):